greylabel/Drupal-Theming-Best-Practices/README.md

 Component rules are commonly referred to as *module rules* when discussing SMACSS, however, the term *module styles* means something completely different when dealing with Drupal.
 It is recommended to add media queries in the relevant component styles and not with the state style rules.

+*With SMACSS, the intent is to keep the styles that pertain to a specific component with the rest of the component.
+That means that instead of having a single break point, either in a main CSS file or in a separate media query style sheet, place media queries around the component states.*

-Example of a layout rule with media query.
+Example rule with media query.
 **CSS Version:**

 ```